 How much time will you lose setting the clocks ahead?

 Worried about how Daylight Saving Time will lead to sleep deprivation on the Monday after we make the time change?
 While we’ve practiced the biannual clock-flip for decades, this short 60 minute time-shift twerks our internal sleep schedules, reduces productivity and increases our risk for accidents and mistakes in the week following.
 Whether or not the time change shrinks our electricity bill is more questionable than the well-documented cost to our health.

 According to the Better Sleep Council, turning the clocks ahead one hour, “generates a sleep-starved society of epidemic proportions.”
 Last year the Centers for Disease Control and Prevention (CDC) announced that sleep deprivation is a public health epidemic.
 And it’s no surprise that the American Academy of Sleep Medicine (AASM) has declared Monday, March 10th as Insomnia Awareness Day.

 Spring forward to sleep deprivation…UGH!

-Why does setting our clocks back an hour in November feel like a gift while flipping them ahead in March feels like robbery?
-According to sleep experts, the spring time change disrupts our internal clock, our circadian rhythm, and the loss of one hour wreaks havoc on already sleep-deprived culture.
+Why does setting our clocks back an hour in November feel like a gift while flipping them ahead in March feels like a robbery?
+According to sleep experts, the springtime change disrupts our internal clock, our circadian rhythm, and the loss of one hour wreaks havoc on already sleep-deprived culture.

 We’re literally starving for a good night’s sleep and that one extra hour forces an internal alarm.
 Our circadian rhythm (our internal clock) regulates cell growth and regeneration, hormone production and brain wave activity.
 Whether we’re traveling between time zones, doing shift work or setting clocks ahead an hour, when our chronobiological rhythms are disrupted, our sleep suffers.